Preliminary Guide to the Irvin Family Papers, circa 1890s-2012

 Largely correspondence between Nell Irvin Painter and her parents, ranging from the 1960s to 2000s.
 Includes email correspondence.

 Includes planning materials for Frank Irvin's 85th birthday party and materials from memorial services, including Dona Irvin's memorial service.

 Includes Frank Irvin's Certificate of Appreciation for 25 years of service from the Univerisity of California.

 Includes photocopies of Frank and Dona Irvin's marriage certificate, tax records, and talent release forms.

-Dona Irvin (b.
-1917) is the author of The Unsung Heart of Black America, I Hope I Look That Good When I'm That Old, and other works.
+Dona Irvin (1917-2009) was the author of The Unsung Heart of Black America, I Hope I Look That Good When I'm That Old, and other works.
 Frank Irvin was a chemist and worked for many years for the Chemistry Department of the University of California at Berkeley.
 The Irvins are the parents of historian Nell Irvin Painter, whose papers are also in the Rubenstein Library.

 For more information, see the Nell Irvin Painter Papers, 1959-2002 and undated, in the Duke University.
 David M. Rubenstein Rare Book & Manuscript Library.

 Click to find related materials at Duke University Libraries.